luisriverag/xbrl-filings-api/docs/source/getting-started.rst

 However, as shown above, querying the sole filings does not reproduce very easily comprehended ``str()`` values.
 The above rows show `Filing.filing_index` instead of `Entity.name`.
-To see the latter, we must query again but now including the entities in our results setting parameter ``flags`` to `GET_ENTITY`:
+To see the latter, we must query again but now include the entities in our results setting parameter ``flags`` to `GET_ENTITY`:

 >>> fs = xf.get_filings({'country': 'FI'}, sort='-added_time', limit=3, flags=xf.GET_ENTITY)